Electronic structure calculations with interpolating tensor product wavelet basis: Conclusions

 We have shown how to solve the wave equations of hydrogen and helium atoms, hydrogen molecule ion, and hydrogen and lithium hydride molecules in a three-dimensional interpolating tensor product wavelet basis.
 As far the authors know only Arias \cite{arias1999} and Engeness and Arias \cite{ea2002} have done this before.
 However, they do not use the dual interpolating MRA to evaluate matrix elements.
 We do that and it allows us to neglect the overlap integrals of the basis functions.

-It seems to require large basis sets to obtain numerically good results for quantum physical systems.
-Roughly, the computations require at least ten thousand basis functions.
+It seems to require large basis sets to obtain numerically good orbitals for quantum physical systems.
+Roughly, the description requires at least ten thousand basis functions.
 The most accurate computed bond length of the hydrogen molecule is good and the energy satisfactory.
 The most accurate binding energies and internuclear distances for the hydrogen molecule ion in table \ref{tab:H2-ion} are very accurate.
-HGH computations performed very well with grid spacing \(\spacingsym = 0.25 \; \bohr\) but not with \(\spacingsym = 0.5 \; \bohr\).
+The calculations with the HGH pseudopotential performed very well with grid spacing \(\spacingsym = 0.25 \; \bohr\) but not with \(\spacingsym = 0.5 \; \bohr\).
 The same phenomenon was observed with BigDFT, too.

-The BigDFT result remained approximately the same when the basis set was doubled in one dimension (i.e. the basis set was enlarged about eight times).
-This shows that the basis function sets in the BigDFT computations were large enough.
-We also found that a one level basis set can be replaced with considerably smaller two level basis set without a significant effect on the results.
+We tested the H and He atom computations with BigDFT so that the coarse grid spacing was changed from \(0.45\;\bohr\) to \(0.225\;\bohr\).
+For some reason we got slightly worse energies.
+We also found that one level basis set can be replaced with considerably smaller two level basis set without a significant effect on the results.